vberlier/goomy/README.md

 #### `engine.components<ComponentType>()`

-This lets your iterate over all the components of a specific type.
+This lets you iterate over all the components of a specific type.

 ```cpp
 for (auto component1 : engine.components<Component1>()) {